 Mr. Brown also asked Is RPS in non-compliance?
 What is the cost to meet compliance?

-Mr. Harrity related that this information should be spelled out in the significance of the work being done with the metrics to prove the worth of these organizations—also in comparison to other state’s green initiative programs – Mr. Brown added that we should show how DEEP and CGB are working closely together to achieve the same goals and the metrics should reflect that combined value
+Mr. Harrity related that this information should be spelled out in the significance of the work being done with the metrics to prove the worth of these organizations—also in comparison to other state’s green initiative programs – Mr. Brown added that we should show how EEB and CGB are working closely together to achieve the same goals and the metrics should reflect that combined value

-Mr. Garcia gave a recap of the metrics and stated that both organizations have forward looking plans to communicate how these metrics affect the combined future efforts of both DEEP and CGB
+Mr. Garcia gave a recap of the metrics and stated that both organizations have forward looking plans to communicate how these metrics affect the combined future efforts of both EEB and CGB

 Mr. Bruno stated both organizations should review these metrics in the same manner each time deriving a standard or apples-to-apples assessment

-Mr. Bruno also suggested the outstanding metric issues include an overall level of investment data—collection and investment data—rather than just incentive measures, calculating the entire project cost to include the entire investment – Mr. Wood?
-Referred to incremental incentives; to identify additional cost savings, identify items of savings that customers may not need to replace at same time as other efficiency installations - Mr. Bruno voiced a concern to ensure there is not a double count of customer savings
+Mr. Bruno also suggested the outstanding metric issues include an overall level of investment data—collection and investment data—rather than just incentive measures, calculating the entire project cost to include the entire investment – Mr. Araujo Referred to incremental incentives; to identify additional cost savings, identify items of savings that customers may not need to replace at same time as other efficiency installations - Mr. Bruno voiced a concern to ensure there is not a double count of customer savings

-Mr. Mackey – (missed comment)

 Mr. Garcia stated the Department of Energy (DOE) number of savings should be considered; the State of Massachusetts (MA) does a yearly study on this and asked if the Joint Cmte should consider doing a joint study to determine savings?
-Mr. Harrity recommended looking at the difference between the Massachusetts study and federal [guidelines?] to see if it makes sense for DEEP & CGB to commission a study – it was further recommended that there be a review of potentially how DEEP & CGB would use the information from such study so the legislature would not state a misuse or unintended use of the data compiled
+Mr. Harrity recommended looking at the difference between the Massachusetts study and federal [guidelines?] to see if it makes sense for DEEP & CGB to commission a study – it was further recommended that there be a review of potentially how EEB & CGB would use the information from such study so the legislature would not state a misuse or unintended use of the data compiled

 Per Mr. Garcia; the DOE report may show different data than the federal report and he suggested a review against the MA costs for their study to determine if we should go forward – Mr. Schagel also suggested the work up of a pro/con list to determine if it would be beneficial to the State of CT; summarize to see if study should be commissioned after a review of the MA costs – Mr. Garcia will work on this review with the team who put the initial metrics together

-Further discussion included DEEP & CGB ensure the utilization of the metrics would be utilized to enhance the information provided in the study; Mr. Brown wants to ensure is resonates with [the organizations] focus [on metrics]; Mr. Garcia stated the team would focus on getting the proper narrative
+Further discussion included EEB & CGB ensure the utilization of the metrics would be utilized to enhance the information provided in the study; Mr. Brown wants to ensure is resonates with [the organizations] focus [on metrics]; Mr. Garcia stated the team would focus on getting the proper narrative

 Ms. Fargo-Johnson asked about the inclusiveness of the leveraging component; incentives to amount of income on projects; Mr. Garcia declared the need to ensure definitions are common; Mr. Bruno stated whichever makes the most sense for projects; and Mr. Brown wants common terminology to ensure everyone is on the same page